Pine Brook, Morris County, New Jersey: American history

 The Pine Brook Speedway, which operated from July 1962 until October 1989, was designed for midget car racing and became one of the earliest sites for microstock racing.
 Mario Andretti raced at the track and had some of his earliest success as a race car driver at the speedway.

 Geography

-Pine Brook is located at the southern end of the Hook Mountain Range and surrounded by the Pine Brook Flats; a fertile flood plain created by the surrounding Rockaway River and Passaic River.
-It is bounded to its north by Montville and Towaco, also known as White Hall, to its east by the Passaic River across from Fairfield (Old Horse Neck) and West Caldwell, to its south by the Rockaway River across from East Hanover Township, and to its west by the Rockaway River across from Parsippany and Lake Hiawatha.
+Pine Brook is located in eastern Morris County, at the southern end of Montville Township.
+The center of the community sits in the Pine Brook Flats, a plain created by the surrounding Rockaway River and Passaic River.
+The northern part of the CDP lies on a ridge that continues north as Towakhow Mountain, with elevations in the CDP reaching 380 ft above sea level.
+It is bounded to the north by the rest of Montville Township, to the east by the Passaic River across from Fairfield Township (Old Horse Neck) in Essex County, to the south by the Rockaway River across from East Hanover Township, and to the west by the Rockaway River across from Parsippany and Lake Hiawatha.

+U.S. Route 46 passes through the center of Pine Brook, leading west 4 mi to the center of Parsippany and east 11 mi to Clifton.
+Interstate 80 passes through the community as well, with access from Exit 48, a partial interchange.
+I-80 leads east 20 mi to its terminus at Interstate 95 in Teaneck, and west 46 mi to the Delaware Water Gap.

+According to the U.S. Census Bureau, the Pine Brook CDP has a total area of 3.25 sqmi, of which 3.16 sqmi are land and 0.09 sqmi, or 2.62%, are water.

 Demographics

-As of the 2010 United States Census, the population for ZIP Code Tabulation Area 07058 was 5,372.
+As of the 2010 United States census, the population for ZIP Code Tabulation Area 07058 was 5,372.